zulip/zulip/docs/custom-apps.md

 write to both a Zulip stream and a third party calendar tool.
-For the scope of this document, we won't spend a lot of time talking about how to build these types of apps, but we are aware that any solution needs to accomodate multiple sources and targets.
+For the scope of this document, we won't spend a lot of time talking about how to build these types of apps, but we are aware that any solution needs to accommodate multiple sources and targets.

 ### World Reader/Zulip Reader